cran/kindisperse/README.md

 important component of estimating risks from invasive species, planning pest management operations, and evaluating conservation strategies for threatened species.

-Assessing the dispersal of small, abundant and short-lived animals such as insects has traditionally been more difficult than for animals that can be easily tagged.
-Responding to this challenge, researchers have developed various methods based around mark-release-recapture that mark the organisms with dyes, paint, or chemical tags, before releasing the individuals and in various ways measuring the number of recaptures.

-Such methods suffer the limitations of requiring manipulation of the same individuals in which dispersal is being assessed, are labour-intensive when conducted across a large enough area to be informative, and typically are not estimates of true intergenerational dispersal (which is measured life-stage to life-stage, e.g. from the egg of the parent to the egg of its offspring).
-Such life-stage to life-stage estimates are important as they are readily interpretable within established intergenerational analytic frameworks such as Wright’s neighbourhood size.

 Leveraging decreases in sequencing costs, out new method instead estimates dispersal from the spatial distribution of close-kin.
 This